lucasadelino/lucasadelino.github.io/_tabs/projects.md

 icon: fas fa-code
 order: 2
 ---
+# Setting up a Webpage - 2023 Spring Colloquium Workshop

+If you're here for the companion resource to my 2023 UNC LING Spring Colloquium workshop, you can find it [here]({% link projects/colloq.md %}).

+# Grad School Application Projects

-In preparation for graduate school, I have been studying natural language processing and algorithms and data structures.
-To practice the concepts I learn, I created the projects below.
+Before getting into UNC, I studied natural language processing and algorithms and data structures.
+To practice the concepts I learned, I created the projects below.

 Rather than just having the projects speak for themselves, I felt it was important for me to document _how_ they came to be, something you can't really do just with comments and doc-strings in code.
 I wanted to show that process in terms of _problem-solving_, so I outlined the major challenges I encountered and how I approached them.
 Lastly, describing the process was highly beneficial to my learning!
 As anyone wont to do [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) can tell you, explaining something can make yourself understand it much better.